 Leading economists have advised that consumers are the key to GDP growth and prosperity as the UK begins to recover from the pandemic.
-With trading of most retail stores prohibited during the lockdowns, shockwaves rippled along and outwards from the supply chain.
-A House of Commons Briefing Paper from January 2021 estimates 99% of all private sector business are SMEs (0-250 employees) which provide over 50% of UK employment and turnover.
-It is these very businesses which are at the forefront of economic growth.
+With the trading of most retail stores prohibited during the lockdowns, shockwaves rippled along and outwards from the supply chain.
+A House of Commons Briefing Paper from January 2021 estimates 99% of all private sector businesses are SMEs (0-250 employees) which provide over 50% of UK employment and turnover.
+It is these very businesses that are at the forefront of economic growth.

 A study by Paragon Bank has found 31% of SMEs have returned to pre-covid levels of revenue, and 22% of SMEs have seen revenue exceed pre-pandemic levels.
 The study also identified that 92% of business owners are feeling positive about the future, with 1 in 4 expecting turnover to exceed pre-pandemic levels.
 However, 16% of SMEs asked by Paragon Bank said their recovery was uncertain.
-A study by the ACCA found most businesses expect to return or exceed pre-pandemic levels within the next 2 years, but warns two thirds of SME’s are struggling to obtain the financing in order to grow their business.
+A study by the ACCA found most businesses expect to return or exceed pre-pandemic levels within the next 2 years but warn two-thirds of SME’s are struggling to obtain financing in order to grow their business.
 The lack of access to overdrafts or loans is said to be affecting 1 in 3 businesses.
 Analysis by The Organisation for Economic Co-operation and Development shows 45% of SMEs in the UK have been unable to access government support, compared with 66.4% of SMEs in the wider OECD comprising of 37 other countries.

 Hospitality with a Ping

-The so called ‘pingdemic’ is providing another challenge for SMEs to overcome, with staff shortages seen all the way from agriculture to warehousing.
+The so-called ‘pingdemic’ is providing another challenge for SMEs to overcome, with staff shortages seen all the way from agriculture to warehousing.
 The hospitality sector has been particularly affected because 43% of the workforce are aged 18-25 and most were only eligible for the vaccine from mid-June.
 The Chief Executive of the British Beer & Pub Association, Emma McClarkin has told the BBC “Already pubs are closing or greatly reducing their opening hours due to staff shortages caused by app pings – despite staff testing negative on lateral flow tests”.
 With the Furlough scheme winding down, unvaccinated hospitality workers are missing out on much needed hours and tips due to being pinged and having to immediately self-isolate.
-Some restaurants have closed mid service due to staff being pinged whilst on shift, leaving unfulfilled customers and fresh produce going to waste.
+Some restaurants have closed mid-service due to staff being pinged whilst on shift, leaving unfulfilled customers and fresh produce going to waste.
 In a world where online reviews can make or break a pub, bar or restaurant there is concern by business owners that service issues caused by the pingdemic could be misconstrued.

 Outdoor events such as weddings and festivals could lose thousands in revenue at the behest of a ping.
 Even with the NHS Covid App being tweaked, the 8-12 week gap required between first and second vaccinations for the 18-25 demographic means there is no instant solution.